vanessacoin/angular-spring-service-order/README.md

 Run `mvn spring-boot:run` in crud-spring folder

-Run `ng serve` in crun-angular folder, for a dev server.
+Run `ng serve` in crud-angular folder, for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding